John Hillen: Career

 Hillen was an officer in the United States Army for twelve years.
-He has served as a civil affairs officer on jump status with the United States Special Operations Command and as a cavalry officer in the 2nd Cavalry Regiment.
+He was a civil affairs officer on jump status with the United States Special Operations Command and as a cavalry officer in the 2nd Cavalry Regiment.
 He was featured in Douglas Macgregor's military memoir Warriors Rage: The Great Tank Battle of the 73 Easting.

 A longtime leader in the technology services and government contracting industry, Hillen has been the CEO or President of a number of companies, both public or private, and the Chairman of the trade industry association - The Professional Services Council.
-He has served on the Boards of another dozen GovCon companies.
+He was on the Boards of another dozen GovCon companies.
 He is a two time winner of the Fed100 award, and his companies have also won the ACG Deal of the Year Award and the GovCon Company of the Year award.
 Hillen is the founder of the GovCon Center at George Mason University and was a columnist for Washington Technology magazine and Forbes.
 In 2020 and 2022, Hillen was the Master of Ceremonies for the Chief Officer Awards.

-While serving as Assistant Secretary of State for Political-Military Affairs, Hillen was the senior State department official responsible for coordinating America's diplomatic strategy with its military operations.
+While Assistant Secretary of State for Political-Military Affairs, Hillen was the senior State department official responsible for coordinating America's diplomatic strategy with its military operations.
 He was also responsible for overseeing the department's policies in the areas of international security, security assistance, military operations, weapons removal and abatement, and defense trade.
 He was unanimously confirmed by the Senate.

 Prior to his appointment in the Bush administration, he was the head of the defense and intelligence business at American Management Systems.
 Prior to that, he was the chief operating officer of Island ECN in New York City.